Normal Fetal Heart Ultrasound

 Right Ventricular Outflow Tract

 Above.
-The main pulmonary artery arises from right to left ; the pulmonary valve is demonstrated.
-From the 4 chamber view, rock the transducer towards the left fetal shoulder.
+The main pulmonary artery arises from right to left; the pulmonary valve is demonstrated.
+From the four chamber view, rock the transducer towards the left fetal shoulder.
 Again, first obtain a true transverse view of the fetal thorax with the ventricles appearing longer than the atria before changing the direction of the transducer.

-Images Courtesy Jill Beithon RT, RDMS, RDCS, RVT
+Images Courtesy of Jill Beithon RT, RDMS, RDCS, RVT

 The three vessel view is a transverse view of the fetal upper mediastinum.
-The views demonstrate in cross section or oblique section the main pulmonary artery, ascending aorta and the superior vena cava.
+The views demonstrate in cross section or oblique section the main pulmonary artery, the ascending aorta, and the superior vena cava.

 Above.
 3VV.
 Note the three vessels identified in a transverse view of the fetal mediastinum.
 The PA is anterior and is the largest vessel followed in size by the aorta and the superior vena cava (SVC).